paulappz/youtube-port-catalog/youtube_playlist.md

 <details>

-<summary>Here’s an example of what you would see on Port calatog when Playlist and Video data has been injected. (click to expand)</summary>
+<summary>Here’s an example of what you would see on Port calatog when playlist and video data have been ingested. (click to expand)</summary>

 <center>
 <img  src='/img/playlist_catalog.png'  border='1px'  />